-Completion of all five modules can lead to a certificate/diploma being awarded.
+Completion of all six modules can lead to a certificate/diploma being awarded.
 Each module does stand alone and depending on participants can be taken independently.
 However, it is recommended that participants attend the ROG Foundation workshop before any of the others.
 This provides an introduction to the theory and practice of Relational Gestalt as applied to organisations, and is an excellent taster for those considering the full course.

-This advanced PAG training is a consolidation of the learning gained in phase one of the training through peer support and a focus on more in-depth application in organisation.
+This advanced PAG training is a consolidation of learning gained in phase one of the training through peer support and a focus on more in-depth application in organisations.
 This phase will support people to prepare their portfolio/dossier of evidence and reflection as required for submission when applying for the award of GPO; (Gestalt Practitioner in Organisations - awarded by European Association for Gestalt Therapy - EAGT).

 DATES, COSTS and BOOKING